samaaron/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

     cd ../dm-validations
     rake install

-To update a gem from source, run git pull and rake install again.
+To update a gem from source, run `git pull` and `rake install` again.

 ## Install RSpec

-To install the gem, or get the source from trunk:
+The `rspec` gem was installed in the Merb section above.
+However, if for some reason you didn't install it there, or want to grab the library from source, run one of the following commands:

     gem install rspec
     svn checkout http://rspec.rubyforge.org/svn/trunk rspec_trunk